Curriculum 2000 |

 Pupils should be taught to:

-• about the working characteristics of materials
+- how the working characteristics of materials affect the ways they are used

 Technical knowledge

-No change
+No change |

 Breadth of study